Female Furies: DC Rebirth

 After the events of the "Darkseid War" storyline that led to "DC Rebirth", Lex Luthor became ruler of Apokolips.
 Granny Goodness, along with the Furies, remained loyal to Darkseid, and awaited his return on the outskirts of Apokolips.
 A Mother Box later mysteriously teleported Lois Lane to Apokolips.
-Granny Goodness, along with Lashina, Stompa, and Mad Harriet, as well as several other unnamed Furies, took Lois captive.
+Granny, along with Lashina, Stompa, and Mad Harriet, as well as several other unnamed Furies, took Lois captive.
 However, after being ambushed by a Dredge Worm, Lois managed to win over the Furies by aiding them in battle.
 Granny invited Lois to join the Furies and replace a fallen Fury.
 When a different Fury opposed Lois joining, Granny reminded her of Alianna Hubbard, the first human to join their ranks.
 Later, Granny offered Lois Lane some cooked meat and reminded her that the Furies are family.

 Granny Goodness and the Furies, with Lois, then made their way for the main citadel of Apokolips.
 Along the way, they discovered Kalibak, who had captured Superman and Lex Luthor.
-When Granny Goodness scolded Kalibak, he attacked, and a battle between the Furies and Kalibak's forces ensued.
+When Granny scolded Kalibak, he attacked, and a battle between the Furies and Kalibak's forces ensued.
 During the battle, Lois Lane rescued Superman, who attacked Kalibak.
 Before he could be defeated, Kalibak used his machine to absorb the fires from Apokolips.
 This severely weakened Superman, though the battle escalated when Superman's son rode in on the Hunger Dogs of Apokolips.

 As the battle raged on, Lashina and Mad Harriet attacked Superman while Granny fought Kalibak.
 When Lois Lane jumped to Superman's defense, the Furies turned on her, claiming that by caring for a man she was belittling the progress that the Furies had made.
 Lois managed to defeat the Furies with her spear.
-Later, Lashina, Stompa, and Mad Harriet were seen dressed in rags in a prison cell after Superman took leadership of Apokolips.
+Later, Lashina, Stompa, and Harriet were seen dressed in rags in a prison cell after Superman took leadership of Apokolips.